What is the “Two-Week No Grain Challenge”?

 • Poor work ethic

-• An unwilling partner
+• Unwilling partner

-The Two Week No Grain Challenge
+The Two-Week No Grain Challenge

 Why Take the Two-Week No Grain Challenge